ashwindaswanibu/rasat/README.md

 # Acknowledgements
 We would like to thank Tao Yu, Hongjin Su, and Yusen Zhang for running evaluations on our submitted models.
+We would also like to thank Lyuwen Wu for her comments on the Readme file of our code repository.